gThomse/CodeSamples/README.md

 The first sample "Recipelinks HomeCookingAdventure.py", is a utility to scrape and provide descriptions and 'redirection' links of recipes from a provided URL provided by one of my favourite cooking sites, www.homecooking.adventure.
 I wrote it to simplify the extracting and selection of recipe links for loading into my favourite Recipe App, Paprika.
 To reduce my keystrokes.

+"International Appointments.py"
+Is a utility I wrote to list times around the world of destinations I have friends and family.